seekwhencer/node-jetson-webcam/README.md

 The browser playback in firefox lags a little bit.
 I don't know why.

 The key for a stable and fluid stream was this f***** properties for the webmmuxer: `min-cluster-duration` and `max-cluster-duration`

+Sharpness: with a cheap webcam under 100 € you have a maximum focus range with the lens of the webcam.
+This means you can't focus things far far away.
+The maximum is somewhere at 5 meters ?
+The normal use case of a webcam is to make a skype call or something.
+These use cases needs a low focus range.

+To hack your webcam, open the cam and rotate the lens with a pliers.
+BUT: be careful and make a little mark on the lens ring and the fixed holder to turn it back later.
+That sounds funny?
+It is.